GDP in Kenya

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The composite Purchasing Managers’ Index (PMI), produced by IHS Markit and CfC Stanbic Bank, swung from March’s record-low of 48.5 to 50.3 in April.
+The composite Purchasing Managers’ Index (PMI), produced by IHS Markit and CfC Stanbic Bank, rose to 48.1 in July from a survey-record low of 47.3 in June.

-The composite Purchasing Managers’ Index (PMI), produced by IHS Markit and CfC Stanbic Bank, fell from 50.1 in February to a record low of 48.5 in March.
+The composite Purchasing Managers’ Index (PMI), produced by IHS Markit and CfC Stanbic Bank, fell to a record low of 47.3 in June, down from 49.9 in May.